sebastienlapierre/oio-docs/doc/install-common/source/packages_configuration_ubuntu.rst

 On each server:

-1. Install OpenIO SDS repository package
+1. Configure OpenIO SDS repository

   Add the repository configuration: